johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 ## Sample description ##

 Two ant colonies were used for the transcriptome sequencing.
 The first, designated *A22*, was collected at Molly Bog, Vermont in August 2012 by Nick Gotelli and Andrew Nguyen.
 The second colony, designated *Ar*, was collected by Lauren Nichols in Raleigh, North Carolina.
 These colonies were maintained in the lab for 6 months prior to sample collection.
 Bernice Bacon DeMarco (Michigan State University) identified colony *A22* as *A. picea* and *Ar* as *A. carolinensis*.
+For historical reasons, I refer to these species as colonies at times throughout this technical report.

 For each colony, three ants were exposed to one of 12 temperature treatments, every 3.5C ranging from 0C to 38.5C, for one hour in glass tubes in a water bath.
 The ants were flash frozen and stored at -80C until RNA was extracted using a two step extraction; [RNAzol RT](http://www.mrcgene.com/rnazol.htm) (Molecular Research Center, Inc) followed by an [RNeasy Micro](http://www.qiagen.com/products/catalog/sample-technologies/rna-sample-technologies/total-rna/rneasy-micro-kit) column (Qiagen).
 Samples from each colony were pooled and sequenced in separate lanes on a 100bp paired-end run of an Illumina HiSeq at the University of Minnesota Genomics Center, yielding 20e6 and 16e6 reads for the A22 and Ar samples, respectively.